The eROSITA Final Equatorial-Depth Survey (eFEDS) -- Splashback radius of X-ray galaxy clusters using galaxies from HSC survey: Data

 We will also use a subsample of 45 X-ray clusters that reside within the footprint that encompasses the HSC S16a internal data release.
 This subsample will be used to carry out a weak lensing analysis with the help of the first year shape catalog from the HSC survey.
-In order to explore any systematic effects, we use 100 times more random points in the same field constructed using the sensitivity map from the eFEDS region.
+In order to explore any systematic effects in the weak lensing signal measurement, we use 100 times more random points in the same field constructed using the sensitivity map from the eFEDS region.
 We assign redshifts to these randoms by drawing with replacement from the parent redshift distribution of our cluster sample.
+In the absence of systematics, we do not expect any weak lensing signal to be detected around the random points.
+In addition, we also expect that the number of source galaxies per lens to be the same when comparing the clusters and the random points, if the sources are not physically associated with the cluster.